 3) Maintain Sales Visibility into Post-SQL Activity

 A lead isn’t going to suddenly stop interacting with your brand and digital properties just because they’ve gone from a marketing qualified lead (MQL) to a sales qualified lead (SQL).
 Further, the actions they take and the way they engage with you online, during webinars, or at physical events is going to influence the way your sales team communicates with them.
-Therefore, those same sales reps need to have high line of sight into those activities.
+Therefore, those same sales reps need to have a high line of sight into those activities.

 Most CRMs are able to deliver up-to-date or even real-time information on these post-SQL activities to help ensure sales reps can react appropriately based on lead behavior.
 However, once a lead has been passed to sales, reps should only receive highly relevant information (rather than having their accounts filled to the brim with inconsequential updates).
 So be sure to set up triggers for noteworthy actions (bottom-of-the-funnel activities like downloading a product-specific whitepaper) that will alert your sales team whenever it’s time to alter or accelerate their approach with the lead or customer.

 As stated above, one of the top benefits of integrating your marketing automation platform with your CRM is that you’re able to unify your data through automated communication between the two systems.
 Unfortunately, prospects don’t always reach out in the same way, which can lead to duplicate instances in your records.

 For instance, if a prospect calls your company and is put in touch with a sales rep, the sales rep’s first inclination might be to enter the prospect into the CRM.
 Naturally, this could lead to duplication if the prospect had already been registered in your marketing automation tool.